 The Planetary Health Next Generation Network is composed of students and next generation leaders worldwide who are dedicated to advancing the emerging field of planetary health through local community efforts, educational events, and research projects.
 This network stitches together the Planetary Health Campus Ambassadors (PHCAs), planetary health student club leaders and members, former and current Travel Scholars to Planetary Health Annual Meetings, and many more Next Gen leaders from around the world!
 The Planetary Health Alliance staff team and Next Gen Fellow work to support these diverse efforts by providing introductory resources, workshop materials, mentorship opportunities, and community-building platforms.

 Planetary Health Campus Ambassadors:

 The Planetary Health Campus Ambassador (PHCA) program is a competitively-awarded leadership opportunity for undergraduate and graduate students committed to educating their campus community about planetary health.
-Learn more about the program and view the 2020 and 2019 cohorts here.
+Learn more about the program and view the 2022-2019 cohorts here.

 Bangladesh Planetary Health Club Bangladesh Planetary Health Club (BPHC) started its journey in late 2017 with an aim to promote planetary health among young researchers from diverse disciplines as well as to collaborate with other scholars around the globe.
 Contact us.